VanessaTsang888/WebDevBootcamp/README.md

 My CV Website Application: https://vanessatsang888.github.io/myCV-Website/

 In developing this app I have reinforced my HTML5 learning from summer 2019 because so far I have used some of the core HTML5 concepts to develop this app.
-Next up is to use CSS2/3 to add some styling to my CV web app.
+Next up is to use CSS2/3 (with Bootstrap) to add some styling to my CV web app.
 Then I will add some JavaScritp to apply the behaviour to this app.